NWChemEx/NWX_TA/HUb_1UBQ/struct_h_added/README.md

 a problem for this particular structure but it does leave the question of how to add Hydrogen atoms properly open for the membrane proteins.

+The run_xyz_to_pdbs script takes the "ct500838h_si_003.xyz" file and generates a number of PDB files from it.
+These PDB files include files for the whole structure as well as subsequences.
+The subsequences are terminated with Hydrogens.
+This means that the end carboxyl groups end up getting replaced by a ketone.

 ## References

 [Jo:2008] S. Jo, T. Kim, V.G.
 Iyer, W. Im, “CHARMM-GUI: A Web-based Graphical